anotherRedbeard/dotnet-azfunc-demo/README.md

 Here I am just using the base code with all the different levels of log messages to show they are displayed in both the console output and the trace table in Application Insights.

+### Setting up secure webhook for Azure Monitor ActionGroup

+I have created a [powershell script](./secureWebhookSetup.ps1) that will setup the app role and `Azns AAD Webhook` Service Principal and assign the role to it so you can setup a secure webhook for your Azure Monitor ActionGroup.

 ### License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.